selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 Learn from the past and move on.
 Don't regret your mistakes.
 Good judgment comes from making a lot of mistakes.
 Be kind to yourself, if you won't, who will?

 Prepare for the future.
-Consider beginnings.Solve problems while they are still small.
-Anything that can go wrong will go wrong and prevention is the best cure. [[do-without-doing]]
+Consider beginnings.
+Solve problems while they are still small.
+Anything that can go wrong will go wrong.
+And prevention is the best cure. [[do-without-doing]]

 You become what you do.
 Garbage in, garbage out.
 Do your best, here and now.
-Do what you can and don't worry for the rest.
+Do what you can and let go of the rest.
 Nature does not hurry yet everything is accomplished.

 > O snail
 >